Child-Friendly Residential Projects in Gurgaon: What to Look For

 Spaces designed for actual play—not just visual appeal—get used more.

-Air, Open Space, and How It Feels Over Time
+Air, Open Space, and Long-Term Comfort

 low density residential towers with wide spacing and green open areas in Gurgaon